ahmetfirat23/ahmetfirat23.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Ahmet Firat Gamsiz, a senior computer engineering student at Bogazici University.
+Hi, I am Ahmet Fırat Gamsız, a senior computer engineering student at Bogazici University.
 My research interests are AI applications in education and creativity, specializing in language models.
 Currently, I am applying for funded MSc and PhD positions in these areas.

 I have been working in the CoLoRs lab for a year, led by Prof. Emre Uğur, where I work on LLM implementations of robotics.
 My current work is implementing a framework for task detection and inverse task planning with vision language models.